-If you’re browsing the web with Google Chrome and you discover a website image that you’d like to see other sizes of (or perhaps research its origins), Chrome makes it easy to do a quick reverse image search with just a right-click.
+If you’re browsing the web with Google Chrome and you discover a website image that you’d like to see other sizes of (or perhaps research its origins), Chrome makes it easy to do a quick reverse image search with just a right-click on Mac, PC, and Linux.
 Here’s how to do it.

 First, open Google Chrome and navigate to a web page that includes an image you’d like to investigate.
 Right-click the image and select “Search Google for image” in the menu that appears.